Onward Ticket for Schengen Family Visa

 • Any specific categories, like exempt fees or cases involving repatriation or appeal, are marked clearly as other documents.

 For most cases, a reservation works at the start of a Schengen visa journey.
 Convert to a paid ticket after approval.
 If your dates are fixed, a refundable fare is efficient.
 If everything is locked, a confirmed return is fine.
 Keep documents coherent, respect the time limit on holds, and follow the documents list on the mission site.
 That is how you satisfy visa requirements in the European Union while keeping your money protected until the outcome.
-Integrating a dummy ticket early in this process streamlines everything.

 Choose The Right Mission And Category